-To turn off the touch screen on your Chromebook, enable the Debugging keyboard shortcuts flag and then use the keyboard shortcut SEARCH + SHIFT + T.
+To turn off the touch screen on your Chromebook, enable the Debugging keyboard shortcuts flag, then use the keyboard shortcut Search (labeled Everything button on newer keyboards) + Shift + T.

 Disable touch screen on Chromebook